Latest Preprints

 Poster presentation

 The Kibble-Zurek mechanism (KZM) describes the non-equilibrium dynamics and topological defect formation in systems undergoing second-order phase transitions.
 KZM has found applications in fields such as cosmology and condensed matter physics.
-While KZM has been investigated numerically and experimentally in various contexts, its applicability to weakly first-order or tunable phase transitions is an open question.
-We explored quench-induced formation of topological defects in tunable-order phase transitions and proposed that their density can be predicted by combining KZM with nucleation theory.
+KZM is generally applicable only to second-order phase transitions.
+However, here we extend the applicability of KZM to first-order phase transitions by combining it with nucleation theory.

 Fumika Suzuki, S. A. Shah, Diego A. R. Dalvit, Markus Arndt,